lou-cs/company/README.md

 ## <a name="value_a"></a>1.
 Default to Action

-We believe in taking action when we see a problem and that it's better to deliver something real today, over something that's maybe better later.
-Work that's shipped can and should always be improved upon, non existent work can't be adjusted at all.
+It's better to deliver something real today, over something maybe better later.
+We prioritize execution, knowing that we can and will iterate to improve a solution over time, and when we see a problem, we take action whether it's our job or not.

 ## <a name="value_b"></a>2.
 Ownership Mindset